 International bank accounts offer access to multiple currencies and international investments.
 They’re designed to lessen the blow of foreign transaction fees, international wire transfers and exchange rates.
 But some banks require extensive documentation, sizable opening deposits and high minimum balances to maintain the account.

 You don’t need a Canadian address to set up an international account.
 But you’ll likely need to provide your passport, proof of income and proof of address plus ample opening deposits that meet minimum balance requirements to maintain the account.

 Scotiabank offers international bank accounts that require age and residency requirements:

 - Permanent resident, international student or foreign worker

 - A move to Canada within 18 months of applying

-Foreign currency accounts allow you to transfer funds in multiple foreign currencies and are available to individuals and businesses.
+A foreign currency account allows you to transfer funds in multiple foreign currencies and are available to individuals and businesses.
 Banks like Citibank, HSBC, RBC and TD offer foreign currency accounts in multiple currencies that include euros, yen, British pound sterling and Australian dollars.

 If you’re interested in a foreign currency account alternative, a borderless account may help.
-Money transfer specialists like TransferWise allow you to hold and convert currencies and receive money from other 30 countries with minimal fees.
+Check out money transfer specialists like TransferWise, which allow you to hold and convert currencies and receive money from other 50 countries with minimal fees.